 Brokers that borrow from customers have a much higher risk of being compliance risks.
 Refusing to cooperate with regulators is even a bigger red flag.

 Luckily for customers, the brokerage firms can often be held responsible for the private or outside conduct of their employees.
-That means LPL Financial could be stuck repaying the $2.25 million if Schmidt defaults on loans.
+That means LPL Financial could be stuck repaying any customers who loaned money to Schmidt.

 If you feel that a stockbroker defrauded you or if a stockbroker owes you money, give us a call.
 Even if you believe the stockbroker has no assets, we may be able to help.
 Most cases can be handled on a success or contingent fee basis meaning no legal fees are due unless we recovery money for you.

 For more information, visit our LPL Financial page.
 Ready to see if you have a case?
 Contact attorney Brian Mahany at or by telephone at (202) 800-9791.
 All inquiries are kept strictly confidential.
 [Cases handled nationwide.
 We generally limit our practice to losses of $100,000 or more, however if close, give us a call.]